gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 {: .notification .is-info}

 ## Occurrence search tabs
 You can configure which tabs to show for occurrence search.
-This can be useful if e.g. you know that there is no images in your data scope.
+This can be useful if e.g. you know that there are no images in your data scope.

 Configuration found in `/_includes/js/config.js`